Teksta versija

 Section 22.
 Bids for the written auction submitted in person or sent by post shall be kept in closed envelopes until the auction.

 Section 23.
-At the indicated hour of the written auction the organiser of the auction shall check the post of the specific day and ascertain whether the registered participants have submitted their bids.
+At the indicated hour of the written auction, the organiser of the auction shall check the post of the specific day and ascertain whether the registered participants have submitted their bids.
 If bids are not received within 15 minutes, the persons present shall be notified of the fact that acceptance of the bids is completed.
-After this notification bids are no longer accepted neither submitted in person nor sent by post.
+After this notification, bids are no longer accepted neither submitted in person nor sent by post.
 The organiser of the auction shall open the bids submitted in closed envelopes in the presence of participants and sign them (if the auction is organised by the auction commission, all members of the commission shall sign).
 Oral bids are prohibited in a written auction.

 Section 25.
-If after opening all envelopes it is established that several participants of the auction have bid the same highest price, the organiser of the auction shall continue the auction by accepting written bids from the persons who have bid the same highest price.
+If it is established after opening all envelopes that several participants of the auction have bid the same highest price, the organiser of the auction shall continue the auction by accepting written bids from the persons who have bid the same highest price.

 Section 26.
 If a combined auction is organised, written bids shall be submitted before the commencement of an oral auction.
-On the day and at the hour of the auction written bids in closed envelopes shall be placed in an auction room in a visible place on a table where they remain unopened until the end of the oral auction.
+On the day and at the hour of the auction, written bids in closed envelopes shall be placed in an auction room in a visible place on a table where they remain unopened until the end of the oral auction.

 Section 27.
-(1) After completion of the oral auction the organiser of the auction shall open the submitted envelopes in the presence of the participants of the auction, read out loud the bids, and sign them (if the auction is organised by the auction commission, all members of the commission shall sign).
+(1) After completion of the oral auction, the organiser of the auction shall open the submitted envelopes in the presence of the participants of the auction, read out loud the bids, and sign them (if the auction is organised by the auction commission, all members of the commission shall sign).

-(2) After examination of written bids a person who has bid the highest price shall be announced the highest bidder, provided that this price is acceptable (Section 17).
+(2) After examination of written bids, a person who has bid the highest price shall be announced the highest bidder, provided that this price is acceptable (Section 17).
 If the highest price bid in writing is equal to the highest price bid orally, preference shall be given to the written bid.

 Section 28.
 (1) A participant of the auction who has submitted a written bid in a closed envelope in time may only participate in oral bidding if he or she withdraws from the written bid before the opening of the auction.